-As mentioned earlier, DriveBackup!'s drive image backups are all or nothing events because they bypass the file system.
-Backups are from a single hard disk drive (or partition) that must be physically installed on your computer, they can be saved to any attached device providing drive letter access such as a hard disk or a CD or DVD recorder and they are executed instantly, not a backup job that can be scheduled for a later date.
-Backup NOW!'s file level backups are very flexible and can be executed immediately or scheduled to run at a later time.
+As mentioned earlier, DriveBackup!'s drive image backups are all or nothing events, they bypass the file system, backups are from a single hard disk drive (or partition) that must be physically installed on your computer, they can be saved to any attached device providing drive letter access such as a hard disk or a CD or DVD recorder and they are executed instantly, not a backup job that can be scheduled for a later date.
+Backup NOW!'s file level backups are very flexible and can be executed now or schedule to run at a later time.
 Use the table below to determine which backup method to use for a given situation.

-Desired Action NTI DriveBackup!TM NTI Backup NOW!®

-Create an Emergency Recovery Disc?
+Desired Action NTI DriveBackup!TM NTI Backup NOW! [®] Create an Emergency Recovery Disc?
 Backup your data to a disk file?
 Make a duplicate of your source drive or partition?
-7

 Restore backed up data to an alternative location?
-7 V

-Clone a partition?

-Backup specific files or folders?

-Restore specific files or folders?
-V ✓

-Incremental or Differential backups?

-Schedule the backup for a specific time or date?

-Execute backups automatically on a daily, weekly or monthly basis?

-Backup up and restore a network drive?

-Backup and restore data from multiple drives to a single backup image?
+7 V Backup/Restore the Windows Registry file?
+7 Clone a partition?
+7 Backup or Restore specific files or folders?
+V Incremental or Differential backups?
+V Schedule the backup for a specific time or date?
+V Execute backups automatically on a daily, weekly or monthly basis?
+I Backup up and restore a network drive?
+I Backup and restore data from multiple drives to a single backup image?
 Exclude specific file types from your backup?
-V

-Backup network files from another computer?
+V Backup network files from another computer?
+V Restore a file only if the copy on the backup is newer?